-Consequences
+Consequences:

 At Stapleford, consequences will be derived through logic and naturally follow an action.
 Children will experience consequences for their detrimental actions.
 We will use two types of consequences, 'Protective' and 'Educational'.
-Both of these create a number of strategies within them to teach valued behaviours to our children, whilst keeping them in a safe learning environment.
-Certain detrimental behaviour incidents may not require a protective consequence but there must always be an educational consequence.
+Both of these create a number of strategies within them to teach positive behaviours to our children, whilst keeping them in a safe learning environment.
+Certain behaviour incidents may not require a protective consequence but there must always be an educational consequence.
 Detailed below are some examples of the two types of consequences:

-Protective consequences (removal of a freedom to manage risk of harm):
+Protective consequences (measures put in place to manage risk of harm):